-We aim for the children to develop their love of music and be creative musicians with strong aural skills by encountering music by living composers, creating music through improvisation for a specific purpose, on tuned and untuned percussion instruments, seeing composition as a current art form.
+We aim for the children to develop their love of music and be creative musicians with strong aural skills by encountering music by living composers, creating music through improvisation for a specific purpose, on tuned and untuned percussion instruments, to see composition as a current art form.
 They develop their understanding of rhythm and pitch and learn how music is structured, as well as learning technical vocabulary for these elements.
 Through music, our curriculum helps children to develop transferable skills such as team-working, leadership, creative thinking, problem-solving, decision making and presentation and performance skills.

-Using units from the Charanga Music scheme along with additional units planned by the school's music specialist as a method of delivery, we cover the strands of performing, listening, composing, the history of music and the inter-related dimensions of music.
+Using units from the Charanga Music scheme along with additional units planned by the school's music manager as a method of delivery, we cover the strands of performing, listening, composing, the history of music and the inter-related dimensions of music.
 Lessons incorporate a range of teaching strategies from independent tasks, paired and group work as well as improvisation and teacher-led performances.
 Cross-curricular links are made when it is appropriate.

 Musical notation is introduced in class lessons, initially using a graphic score, moving onto staff notation with the aim of the majority of children being able to read simple music in the treble clef and translate that to use on a tuned instrument by the end of year 6.

 The impact of teaching music will be seen across the school with an increase in the profile of music.
-Formative and summative assessment opportunities are presented through retrieval quizzes and end or unit recorded performances.
-Whole-school and parental engagement will be improved through performances, extracurricular activities and opportunities suggested in lessons/overviews for wider learning.
+Formative and summative assessment opportunities are presented through retrieval quizzes and end of unit recorded performances.
+Whole-school and parental engagement will be improved through performances, extra-curricular activities and opportunities suggested in lessons/overviews for wider learning.
 Participation in music develops wellbeing, promotes listening and develops concentration.
 We want to ensure that music is loved by teachers and pupils across school, encouraging them to want to continue building on this wealth of musical ability, now and in the future with all members of the school community showing enjoyment and confidence when performing.
 The expected impact of implementation at MJS is that pupils should leave equipped with a range of skills to enable them to succeed in their secondary education and to be able to enjoy and appreciate music throughout their lives.

 Please see the video section of the website for examples of past and more recent performances on this link: